How to craft a professional human resources assistant cover letter

 • Dear Ms. Jane Doe & the HR Team,

-Pro Tip: When using honorifics (Mr., Ms., Mrs., Dr., etc.), always make sure you are using the correct one.
-If you are unsure, omit it completely – no need to offend an employer with an incorrect honorific.
+Pro tip: When using honorifics (Mr., Ms., Mrs., Dr., etc.), always make sure you're using the correct one.
+If you are unsure, omit it completely — no need to offend an employer with a wrong honorific.

 The time has come to begin writing the actual paragraphs of your HR assistant cover letter, starting with your introduction.
 A strong introduction will include between 2 to 3 sentences that include: